-- Manage follow-up and compliance actions required under the Environmental Assessment Certificate (EAC) and the Port's Project and Environmental Review (PER) permit as well as other necessary environmental permits. - Liaise with regulators on matters related to EAC and PER permit conditions and commitments made through the environmental assessment process and management plans. - Oversee outstanding environmental permits, permit amendments and associated environmental studies, monitoring, and compliance processes for existing bridge demolition. - Supporting consultation on permit related matters.
+- Manage follow-up and compliance actions required under the Environmental Assessment Certificate (EAC) and the Port's Project and Environmental Review (PER) permit as well as other necessary environmental permits. - Liaise with regulators on matters related to EAC and PER permit conditions and commitments made through the environmental assessment process and management plans. - Oversee outstanding environmental permits, permit amendments and associated environmental studies, monitoring, and permitting processes for demolition of the existing bridge. - Manage planning and implementation of habitat offsetting required under the Construction Fisheries Act Authorization. - Support consultation on permit related matters.